Keiwen/fable-flow/README.md

 to the audio file, Android may consider you as 'inactive' and close application (surely for battery saving purpose).
 Several workaround has been tested without success.
+### 'Previous track' command
+Default 'previous track' command has been linked on purpose to the rewind command , instead of actually load previous track.